 – Save your new merged list with THE EXACT same name and then upload your file.
 If you are successful you will see something like this:

-So now we have gone through the process of how to create, audit and upload your disavow list, we want to make sure you know some helpful tips to help you along the way.
+We’ve now explored the process of how to create, audit and upload your disavow list, we want to make sure you know some helpful tips to help you along the way.
 These will not just help you now but they will prove to be valuable tips to help in the future.

-– When you upload a disavow file you are COMPLETELY OVERWRITING the old file.
+– As mentioned above, when you upload a new disavow file you are completely overwriting the old file.
 Make sure you take this into account as stated If your old file has 100 domains and you are adding 20 then your new file should have 120 domains disavowed.

 – You are allowed to add a comment in your disavow file.
 These will never be read by anyone at Google, they are just used for yourself or other webmasters in the future.
-To do this you have to put your comment after a hash tag:
+To do this you have to put your comment after the hashtag.

 – Your disavowed links will still be visible in Webmaster Tools & other web crawling systems.
-So don’t worry that it is not working, it is but the links are not deleted, they are just made ‘invisible’ so they do not carry any juice into your PageRank.
+So don’t worry that it is not working, it is but the links are not deleted, they are just made ‘invisible’ so they do not influence your PageRank.

 – You do not need to include any nofollow links as these do not carry any PageRank in the first place.